dev-syn/RBX-BridgeCommunication/README.md

 # BridgeCommunication
-A Module designed to automate communication between the server and client using Bridge Comm objects which internally use RemoteEvents.
+This was designed to automate one-way server/client communication for Creating simple objects or Destroying.
+This is a lightweight version to my ReplicatableService.